Angular-Wave/angular.ts/README.md

 different parts of an application separated for proper readability and debugging.
 Model is the data and the database.
 View is the user interface and what the user sees.
 Controller is the main link between Model and View.
 These are the three pillars of major programming frameworks present on the market today.
-On the other hand AngularJS works on MV\*, short for Model-View-_Whatever_.
-The _Whatever_ is AngularJS's way of telling that you may create any kind of linking between the Model and the View here.
+On the other hand AngularTS works on MV\*, short for Model-View-_Whatever_.
+The _Whatever_ is AngularTS's way of telling that you may create any kind of linking between the Model and the View here.

-Unlike other frameworks in any programming language, where MVC, the three separate components, each one has to be written and then connected by the programmer, AngularJS helps the programmer by asking him/her to just create these and everything else will be taken care of by AngularJS.
+Unlike other frameworks in any programming language, where MVC, the three separate components, each one has to be written and then connected by the programmer, AngularTS helps the programmer by asking him/her to just create these and everything else will be taken care of by AngularTS.

 #### Interconnection with HTML at the root level

-AngularJS uses HTML to define the user's interface.
-AngularJS also enables the programmer to write new HTML tags (AngularJS Directives) and increase the readability and understandability of the HTML code.
-Directives are AngularJS’s way of bringing additional functionality to HTML.
+AngularTS uses HTML to define the user's interface.
+AngularTS also enables the programmer to write new HTML tags (AngularTS Directives) and increase the readability and understandability of the HTML code.
+Directives are AngularTS’s way of bringing additional functionality to HTML.
 Directives achieve this by enabling us to invent our own HTML elements.
 This also helps in making the code DRY (Don't Repeat Yourself), which means once created, a new directive can be used anywhere within the application.